 The parts you want are fitted for other trucks.
 The universal fit parts available are few and not designed for off-roading.
 You can get some close but maybe they’ll cause other problems you will have to fix down the road.

-4. Your Technical ability should be taken into consideration as well.
+Your Technical ability should be taken into consideration as well.
 This includes your access to parts as well.
 We all have been to Harbor Freight to “rent” parts for a day or two.
-But having a set of wrenches to use for this long term and the recurring project is crucial.
+But having a set of wrenches to use for this long-term and recurring project is crucial.
 Also is the ability to use them.
 Buying older trucks that are easy to work on will save you a lot of time, money, and energy in the long run.

 Working on that Expedition would be a nightmare.
 A lot of trucks may require two people and a lot of aspirin.
 Most Jeeps or 80’s Toyotas would be child’s play in comparison.